apio-sys/contact-form-7-simple-honeypot/readme.txt

 It has been tested on several high-traffic WP sites.
 I see a return of ~ 1 ‰ (i.e. 1 in a thousand) of spam going through.
 That usually corresponds to humans paid to fill forms or sophisticated bots.
 Please feel free to contribute to make it even better.

+== Screenshots ==

+1. Spam caught when Honeypot field was filled.
+2. Spam caught when the form was submitted too quickly.
+3. Spam caught when too many URLs are present in the message fields.
+4. Spam caught when certain keywords are detected.

 == Changelog ==
 = 0.9.3 - 2025-11-16 =
 * FIX: CSS resource version.